antoine186/Regression-Mini-Tool/README.md

 plt.axis("tight")
 ```

-For the batch gradient descent, the learning rate should be small otherwise it will never converge and reach stratospheric levels of error rates.
+For the batch gradient descent, the learning rate should be small otherwise it will never converge and reach stratospheric levels of error rate.
 Furthermore, there should be a more generous number of iterations as this approach learns once after traversing the entire dataset:

 ```
 res_batch, err_batch = simpreg_custom_graddesc(inputvar, params, train_type="batch",